hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 This tutorial takes you through performance testing a smart contract on a pre-existing Fabric network using Caliper.

-You will need to already have a fabric network deployed.
-This tutorial follows from this [fabric tutorial](https://hlf.readthedocs.io/en/latest/test_network.html) but you can follow from any Fabric network.
-You need to have initiated a smart contract (part two of the Fabric tutorial).
+ This tutorial follows from this [fabric tutorial](https://hlf.readthedocs.io/en/latest/test_network.html) follows from the test-network fabric tutorial.
+You need to have installed and instantiated the fabcar smart contract (part two of the Fabric tutorial).

 ## Step 1 - Install and Bind Caliper